-Building a single storey extension is a cost-effective alternative to moving house, allowing you to design additional living space with a layout that suits how you use your home.
-With expanses of glazing, it can also provide you with the opportunity to create a light-filled space that’s integrally linked with the garden.
+A single storey extension is a cost-effective alternative to moving house, allowing you to design additional living space with a layout that suits how you use your home.
+With expanses of glazing, it can also provide you with the opportunity to build an extension that is filled with light and integrally linked with the garden.

 How Much Does it Cost to Build a Single Storey Extension?